Skip to main content

 Housing

-As part of the program cost, students receive a private bedroom in a home across from Dove Cottage that they share with fellow trainees.
-This 19th-century residence has a communal bathroom, kitchen, and commons area, and internet and utilities are included.
+As part of the program cost, students are given a private bedroom in a home directly across from Dove Cottage that they share with fellow trainees.
+This 19th-century building has a communal bathroom, kitchen, and commons area, and internet and utilities are included.

 Plane NAVY-BIG-01.svg